Gold Royalty (GROY)

 John W. Griffith, Chief Development Officer

-Mr. Griffith has been the Chief Development Officer of Gold Royalty Corp. since September 2020.
-He brings nearly 30 years of financial services sector experience, including 26 years in global investment banking, primarily from his time as a former Managing Director and Head of Americas Metals & Mining Investment Banking for Bank of America, where he worked from 2006 to May 2020.
-He has advised on M&A, capital markets, investor relations, risk management, and general advisory in the global mining industry.
+Mr. Griffith has served as the Chief Development Officer of Gold Royalty Corp. since September 2020.
+He brings nearly 30 years of financial services sector experience, including 26 years of global investment banking expertise.
+Previously, he was a Managing Director and the Head of Americas Metals & Mining Investment Banking for Bank of America, a role he held from 2006 to May 2020.
+He has extensive experience advising senior management and executive board members on M&A, capital markets, investor relations, risk management, and general advisory within the global mining industry.

 AI Analysis | Feedback